 When (Liv).e walks through my apartment door, her movements are accentuated by the chiming of small bells that hang from her hooped earrings.
 The DIY, self-fashioned look produces a sound as pure as I’ve ever heard.
 Like a sage smudging ritual, the hollow harmony seems to dispel any negative energy lurking in my living room.
-Born and raised in Dallas, (Liv).e–pronounced “Liv”, short for Olivia–describes for me her semi-nomadic lifestyle, habitually cycling through cities like Chicago, Los Angeles and NYC.
+Born and raised in Dallas, (Liv).e–pronounced “Liv”, short for Olivia–describes for me her semi-nomadic lifestyle, habitually cycling through cities like Chicago, Los Angeles and NYC to pursue her burgeoning solo career.

-(Liv).e seems to be destined to make music, but she refused to take it seriously until after a brief stint at art school studying architecture and design.
-Before that she’d gained an impressive knowledge of music through her father and brother TaRon Lockett.
-As a teenager she went to the famous Booker T. Washington High School for the Performing and Visual Arts, the same school where Erykah Badu and Roy Hargrove shed wood back in the day.
-There, she quickly found like-minded musicians who would come together to form Dolfin Records, and through online channels met future collaborators like Jon Bap, Swarvy and Pink Siifu.
+(Liv).e seems to be destined for music and performance, but she refused to take it seriously until after a brief stint at art school studying architecture and design.
+Before that she’d gained an impressive knowledge of music through her father and her brother TaRon Lockett.
+As a teenager she attended the famed Booker T. Washington High School for the Performing and Visual Arts, the same school where Erykah Badu and Roy Hargrove shed wood back in the day.
+There she quickly found like-minded musicians who would come together to form Dolfin Records, and through online channels met future collaborators like Jon Bap, Swarvy and Pink Siifu.

 My introduction to (Liv).e was her newest project ::hoopdreams::, a seven-track, mixtape-style collection of homegrown beats by 10.4 Rog featuring a dynamic range of live vocal stylings.
 Released last month, the recording session was done in one go with a crew of homies in the room.
 “I was recording everything out loud,” (Liv).e explained, “Which is not really good in terms of audio.
 But I like it rough, so I’m like whatever.
 I just hate crispy pop music, like super mixed, ughhhhh.
 Like, oh god.”
 The lo-fi, unmanicured quality of this 20 year-old’s music is often what seizes our attention, the way her voice can cut against the grain of these boisterous beats.